 Most outdoor rinks in local parks are open for skating every day and others may be open either Christmas Day or Christmas Eve—check their websites.
 The city of St. Paul maintains 14 ice rinks in parks across the city, including four refrigerated rinks.
 In addition, the city of Bloomington has 14 outdoor winter ice rinks, and the Bloomington Ice Garden hosts three rinks that are open year-round.

 As with restaurants, some bars and clubs are open, and some are closed on Christmas Day.
 CC Club, Minneapolis’ iconic dive bar is usually open Christmas day with some affordable breakfast or bar food and to go with their traditional drinks.
 The cozy Mercy Bar and Dining Room is usually open on Christmas for breakfast, lunch, and dinner and often has Christmas specials.

 Give something to the community and help out with one of the many organizations and nonprofits that help the needy in the Twin Cities.
 There's lots to help out with, including serving Christmas dinner to the homeless.

 Every holiday season, Phalen Park in St. Paul is decked out in thousands of holiday lights.
 You can drive through to see the displays any evening, Christmas included, until January 1.
-Or you could drive through the center of Minneapolis to see the store lights.
+Or, you could drive (or ride along on a tour) through the center of Minneapolis to see the store lights and street decorations.

 Charities Challenge organizes an annual Christmas Day 5K race at Lake Como in St. Paul that normally begins at 10 a.m.
-Participants are invited to run or walk, and families are welcome.
+Participants are invited to run or walk, and families are welcome— you can even wear holiday costumes or get out your red and green running gear.
 It's a great way to preemptively run or walk off those Christmas calories.